Holographic Schwinger effect and electric instability with anisotropy: Involving the flavor brane

 \subsection{The V-A curve}

 In this section, let us study the V-A curve in this holographic system.
-Since the relation of charge $d$, current $j$, critical position $u_{*}$ and the electric field $E_{\parallel,\perp}$ is constrained by (\ref{eq:52}) (\ref{eq:53}) (\ref{eq:55}) (\ref{eq:56}), we solve these equations numerically and respectively by eliminating $u_{*}$.
-The numerical results are collected in Figure \ref{fig:15} and \ref{fig:16} in which the stable electric current $j=j_{0}$ is a function of the electric field $E_{\parallel,\perp}$ with various $a$ and fixed $d,u_{H,KK}$.
+Since the relation of charge $d$, current $j$, critical position $u_{*}$ and the electric field $E_{\parallel,\perp}$ is constrained by (\ref{eq:55}) (\ref{eq:56}) (\ref{eq:58}) (\ref{eq:59}), we solve these equations numerically and respectively by eliminating $u_{*}$ in order to obtain the relation of current $j$ and electric field $E_{\parallel,\perp}$.
+The numerical results are collected in Figure \ref{fig:14} and \ref{fig:15} in which the stable electric current $j=j_{0}$ is a function of the electric field $E_{\parallel,\perp}$ with various $a$ and fixed $d,u_{H,KK}$.

 We can see both in the black brane and bubble side, the behavior of the conductivity $\sigma_{\parallel,\perp}=j_{0}/E_{\parallel,\perp}$ trends to become constant at large electric field which reveals the feature of DC conductor.
-And the presence of the anisotropy increases/decreases $\sigma_{\parallel,\perp}$ respectively which is in qualitative agreement with the phenomenologically holographic approach in this anisotropic background \cite{key-27}\footnote{The notation of ``$\parallel$'' and ``$\perp$'' in our manuscript is opposite to them in \cite{key-27}.
+And the presence of the anisotropy increases/decreases $\sigma_{\parallel,\perp}$ respectively which is in qualitative agreement with the phenomenologically holographic approach in this anisotropic background \cite{key-27}\footnote{Notice that the notation of ``$\parallel$'' and ``$\perp$'' in our manuscript is opposite to them in \cite{key-27}.
 In our manuscript, ``$\parallel$'' and ``$\perp$'' refer to that the physical variables is parallel/perpendicular to the dissolved $N_{\mathrm{D7}}$ D7-branes in the bulk while they refer to the variables is parallel/perpendicular to the anisotropic direction in \cite{key-27}.}.
 However at small $E_{\parallel,\perp}$, our system is nearly insulated with charge density in bubble side which is consistent with its feature of confinement.